yukikenzo/ryder-js/README.md

 - This project was developed by Kutman Eshenkulov
 - Ryder is online woman clothing shop
 - Website deployed in [Github Pages](https://kut-man.github.io/ryder/)
-- If you want to get admin possibilities log in as 'kutman.stel@gmail.com' password: 's&@QC59@7nJbpP3Y' (you will not be able to add or remove products for security reasons but you can see what opportunities does an admin have)
+- If you want to get admin possibilities log in as 'admin@mail.com' password: 'Admin12345'

 # Project Overview
 Ryder is an e-commerce web application built using React, designed to simulate an online shopping experience.
 It provides a user-friendly interface where users can browse and search for products, add items to their cart, and proceed to checkout.
 The project incorporates various features commonly found in e-commerce applications, such as product categories, product details, shopping cart management, and user authentication.